zencart/documentation/content/user/admin_pages/tools/developers_tool_kit.md

 ---
 title: Developer's Tool Kit
-description: Zen Cart Developer's Tool Kit
+description: Searching files for strings
 category: admin_pages
-weight: 90
+weight: 10
 ---

 The Developers Tool Kit is an essential tool for anyone involved in customizing Zen Cart.